 6) Who are your classes for?

-Vibrant Fitness classes are open to all ages and fitness levels.
+ACE Fitness classes are open to all ages and fitness levels.
 Each move has modifications to scale back on or increase intensity.
-Vibrant Fitness is designed to be a place for you to be you.
+ACE Fitness is designed to be a place for you to be you.
 There may be days you walk in and nail every move.
 There also may be days you walk in and modify every move.
 Or perhaps, some days, you will find yourself somewhere in the middle.
 We were created as unique individuals, but also designed for community.
-At Vibrant Fitness, you will be encouraged to move together, but at your own pace and strength!
+At ACE Fitness, you will be encouraged to move together, but at your own pace and strength!

 7) Do I need any equipment?

 If you have dumbbells you are currently using, please feel free to bring them with you.
 You will only need one set.
 I do have extra of varying weights if you do not have any or forget yours.
 You will also need a mat or towel to lay on during cool-down.
 It is important to stay hydrated as we move our bodies, so a water bottle is also a good idea.